M88 recovery vehicle

-The M88 Recovery Vehicle is one of the largest armored recovery vehicles (ARV) in use by United States Armed Forces.
+The M88 recovery vehicle is one of the largest armored recovery vehicles (ARV) in use by United States Armed Forces.
 There are three variants, the M88, the M88A1, and the M88A2 HERCULES (Heavy Equipment Recovery Combat Utility Lifting Extraction System).
 The M88 series has seen action in the Vietnam War, the Persian Gulf War, the Iraq War, and the War in Afghanistan, and to a lesser extent during the Kosovo War, where they were deployed to help recover heavy armored vehicles of the Allied ground units.
 As of 2000, the M88A2 replacement cost was around US$2,050,000.

 History

 Design

-The design of this vehicle was based on the chassis and parts of the automotive component of the M48 Patton and M60 tanks.
+The M60 tank, produced from 1959, was heavier than the existing M74 armored recovery vehicle was able to retrieve.
+The design of a new ARV was based on the chassis and parts of the automotive component of the M48 Patton and M60 tanks.
 The original M88 was introduced in 1961, M88A1 in 1977, and the current M88A2 introduced in 1997.

 Development

 It was originally manufactured by Bowen McLaughlin York, later the BMY division of Harsco Corporation, in 1961.
 The company later merged with FMC Corp. to form the United Defense Industries in 1994.
 United was acquired by BAE Systems in 2005 to become BAE Systems Land and Armaments.
 In February 2008 BAE was awarded a $185 million contract modification from the U.S. Army to manufacture 90 Army-configured M88A2s, four United States Marine Corps-configured M88A2s and authorized spares list parts.